 Electrical Design Recommendations

-US Post Office, Bayshore, NY
+US Post Office, Bayshore, NYOverview

 The Bayshore U.S. Postal Office had an outdated electrical system that was loaded to capacity.
 MEP was called in to recommend upgrades so that the electrical system could better handle the actual power needs of the office.